kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Decreasing Na+ permeability and rapidly increasing K+ permeability
 	E. Decreasing Na+ permeability and a delayed increasing K+ permeability

-#### Answer: ?
+#### Answer: C. Increasing Na+ permeability and decreasing K+ permeability - ?

 ### Q2.99
-Calcium is the so-called 'trigger' for muscle contraction, In the skeletal muscle calcium initiates contraction by:
+Calcium is the so-called 'trigger' for muscle contraction, In the _skeletal muscle calcium initiates contraction_ by:

 	A. Being released from the sarcolemma during an action potential
 	B. Binding to tropomyosin